-Shannon represents some of the firm’s most sophisticated clients in litigation ranging from breach of contract actions to elder financial abuse.
+Shannon represents some of the firm’s most sophisticated clients in litigation ranging from breach of contract actions to commercial real estate disputes.
 She has experience in state and federal courts, arbitrations and mediations, and in all stages of the litigation process, including trial.
-Shannon is recognized as a "Rising Star" by Oregon Super Lawyers magazine, a designation reserved for only 2.5 percent of Oregon attorneys under the age of 40.

 Shannon has developed several unique niches within her practice.
-She has particular experience litigating cases involving the rights of minority shareholders in closely-held corporations, and has specific skill in early resolution of these challenging cases.
-Additionally, she has developed expertise in the legal issues surrounding continuing care retirement communities (CCRCs) and has represented residents of these communities in ground-breaking litigation.
+She has particular experience litigating disputes among shareholders in closely-held corporations, and has specific skill in early resolution of these challenging cases.
+Additionally, she has developed expertise in litigation involving continuing care retirement communities (CCRCs) and has represented residents of these communities in ground-breaking litigation.

 Prior to joining MHGM, Shannon practiced complex litigation at a Portland law firm where she represented corporations and individuals in criminal and regulatory proceedings.
 Shannon effectively negotiated settlements on behalf of her clients, including difficult-to-achieve pre-indictment resolutions.
 She advocated for clients in cases involving a range of criminal allegations, including voting and election fraud, environmental offenses, mortgage fraud and Foreign Corrupt Practices Act violations.